Sweet and Sour Chicken. Crispy juicy chicken coated in a sweet, tangy, sticky sauce. A popular Chinese dish ready in 30 minutes.

 It tastes like fried battered chicken coated in a sweet tangy sauce with crunchy red bell pepper, pineapple and onion.

-Other Chicken recipes you may like!
+Other Chinese Recipes you may like!

 Easy Sweet and Sour Chicken